gvwilson/fiction/voyage/index.md

 become clear: they were unable to create more of themselves.
 Each time a Pale's bones were burned, the ranks of those who husbanded Ruuda's people like the Darpani husbanded cattle were reduced by one.
-In the words attributed to S.'s Iervo<span class="sidenote">Like most modern scholars, this author believes the "Suirenami Missives" to be a forgery from the 1000s or even later, rather than a transcription of an earlier original.</span>:
+In the words attributed to S.'s Iervo<span class="note">Like most modern scholars, this author believes the "Suirenami Missives" to be a forgery from the 1000s or even later, rather than a transcription of an earlier original.</span>: